Erasmus and international exchange students: application, choice of classes and registration

 Requirements and restrictions

 – Undergraduate and postgraduate students normally register for 60 ECTS for the full year, 30 ECTS per term.
-However, the home university may prefer an Erasmus or exchange student to take fewer ECTS than normally required.
+However, the home university may prefer an exchange student to take fewer ECTS than normally required.
 Please check with your home university.

 Academic calendar